openfl/lime/README.md

 The **second** is the native layer, which handles rendering, sound and other features with hand-written C++ (with a small amount of Objective-C and Java) in order to handle the core of each platform.
 This layer is not used when targeting HTML5.
 You can find this in the repository under "project"

-The **third** is a Haxe wrapper (under development), which exposes this functionality and helps abstract differences (such as HTML5 vs. native builds)
+The **third** is a Haxe wrapper (under development), which exposes this functionality and helps abstract differences (such as HTML5 vs. native builds).
+The Lime wrapper itself does not support Flash, but frameworks above Lime can add support (such as [OpenFL](https://github.com/openfl/openfl))

 Lime is designed to power higher-level frameworks, in addition to exposing a sensible cross-platform API for "more direct" development.
 Most popularly, Lime is also used as the foundation for [OpenFL](https://github.com/openfl/openfl) which is an open-source, accelerated version of the Flash API, supporting all of the Lime targets as well as an HTML5 canvas implementation of the API as well.